• Skip to main content

 The Legacy Continues

 When Grandmom Dinah arrived in Alabama, specifically Central Alabama, I wonder how she must have felt.
+From my twenty-first century perspective, I am blessed to honor her life by carrying forward a legacy with care and responsibility, shaped by survival, faith, and community across generations.

 Legacy: The Quilts of Gees Bend

 Gees Bends quilts have been lauded for their incredible artistry and craftsmanship.
 But they mean way more than that to me.
-I. AM.
-A. DESCENDANT.
-OF.
-QUILTERS.

 Ella Bendolph